r4ppz/research-repo-docs/docs/research_repo_spec.md

     - `SUPER_ADMIN`: unrestricted
     - `DEPARTMENT_ADMIN`: full access to papers in their department, including archived
     - `STUDENT`: access only to non-archived papers with `ACCEPTED` request
+    - `TEACHER`: access only to non-archived papers with `ACCEPTED` request

   - Never trust frontend; all enforcement occurs on backend.